beam-community/bamboo/README.md

 * **Very composable**.
 Emails are just a Bamboo.Email struct and be manipulated with plain functions.
 * **Easy to unit test**.
 Because delivery is separated from email creation, no special functions are needed, just assert against fields on the email.
 * **Easy to test delivery in integration tests**.
 Helpers are provided to make testing a easy and robust.
+* **Deliver emails in the background**.
+Most of the time you don't want or need to wait for the email to send.
+Bamboo makes it easy with Mailer.deliver_later

 See the [docs] for the most up to date information.